 Parents are informed of all injuries, accidents or illnesses sustained at school, however minor.
-Parents will be issued an accident form and informed on the same day or as soon as practically possible as a precautionary measure if the child has been sent to the medical room or if other medical assistance has been required.
+Parents will be issued an accident form and informed on the same day or as soon as practically possible as a precautionary measure if the child has been sent to the medical room or if other medical assistance has been re- quired.
 The injury, accident or illness is recorded.
 More serious injuries and illnesses are reported by telephone to parents immediately, or as soon as is possible.
+All head bumps, regardless of size or initial severity will be reported to parents via telephone as soon as possible after the incident.